dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T3523: Healthcare inequalities can worsen public health crises.
+### T3523: Health disparities can worsen with unequal healthcare.

 |Support|
 |---|